aylinmarie/Dashboard-App-Angular-6/README.md

 # Dashboard Application Built with Angular 6

-Programming project management dashboard with Angular 6 and Materialize CSS.
+Programming a project management application with Angular 6 and Materialize CSS.